 Playgrounds can now re-open.
 Sitting and sunbathing in parks and open areas are also allowed.

 Professional sport can resume behind closed doors.
+Organised outdoor contact sports and physical activity can resume for children.

 Household waste recycling centres can now re-open.